krishansubudhi/krishansubudhi.github.io/_posts/2020-08-04-PyTorchNativeAmp.md

 description: Showcasing how to use native amp's autocast() and Gradscaler through simple example model.
 ---

-This tutorial provides step by step instruction for using native amp introcuded in PyTorch 1.6.
+This tutorial provides step by step instruction for using native amp introduced in PyTorch 1.6.
 Often times, its good to try stuffs using simple examples especially if they are related to graident updates.
 Scientists need to be careful while using mixed precission and write proper test cases.
-A single misstep can result is model divergence or unexpected error.
-This tutorial uses a simple 1x1 linear layer and converts and FP32 model training to mixed precission model training.
+A single mis-step can result is model divergence or unexpected error.
+This tutorial uses a simple 1x1 linear layer and converts an FP32 model training to mixed precission model training.
 Weights and Gradients are printed at every stage to ensure correctness.

 [PyTorch official documentation](https://pytorch.org/blog/accelerating-training-on-nvidia-gpus-with-pytorch-automatic-mixed-precision/)